lagleki/tcaingwaq/main.md

 ### 4.4.
 More connections
 Now, the problem with the sentences so far is that "X is Y" is the limit of what we can accomplish.
 Suppose we want to say, "I talk to you".
 In order to do that, we need to access the B of `taq`.
 But how?
 Let's try this:

-* `wai taq fe` (incorrect!)
+* `wa taq fe` (incorrect!)
  me.A talk.A you.A
  "I talk.
 You (...)"

 The problem here is that the verbs always group in two, so that one can conveniently express sentences one after another.
-Here, `wai taq` groups into one sentence, and `fe` starts another.
+Here, `wa taq` groups into one sentence, and `fe` starts another.
 Yet, the other part of the second sentence isn't there, so the sentence awaits completion (or is ungrammatical).
 We need a way to express that B, the one to whom I talk.
 We need a verb for that:

 * `wo` - repeat the preceding verb (or another `wo` if present), using the first open slot

 This lets us break down a sentence into two: "I talk.
 You are the person talked to".
 The difference between this rough translation and what we're trying to say is that the two "talk"s are refering to the same relation.
 Let's proceed to the sentence:

-* wai taq wo fe
+* wa taq wo fe
  me.A talk.A \*talk.B you.A
  "I talk; and the talker of that is you"; "I talk to you"

+Here, the referentiality is marked with an asterisk (\*).

 If there's more than just one thing to glue, you can repeat `wo`.
 For example:

-* wai taq wo fe wo palkei
+* wa taq wo fe wo palkei
  me.A talk.A \*talk.B you.A \*talk.C potato.A
  "I talk to you about a potato"

 ### 4.5.
 The ABCs
 So, you know how to "glue".
 But how can you refer to the Bs and Cs individually?
 That's the job of a series of these particles: